assen-totin/cdn/INTEGRATION.md

 This method will automatically include in the request the authorisation value.

 This method may be used with some complex request types like `json` or `xml`.
-It is not applicable for SQL or Mongo request type.
+It is not applicable to SQL or Mongo request type.

 ## Authorisation value filters